rht-labs/tech-exercise/docs/1-the-manual-menace/2-argocd.md

     ```

     <p class="tip">
-    ⛷️ <b>NOTE</b> ⛷️ - It's also worth noting we're allowing ArgoCD to run in a fairly permissive mode for these exercise, it can pull charts from anywhere.
+    ⛷️ <b>NOTE</b> ⛷️ - It's also worth noting we're allowing ArgoCD to run in a fairly permissive mode for these exercises, it can pull charts from anywhere.
 If you're interested in securing ArgoCD a bit more, checkout the <span style="color:blue;"><a href="/#/1-the-manual-menace/666-here-be-dragons?id=here-be-dragons">here-be-dragons</a></span> exercise at the end of this lab.
     </p>

 3. If we check in OpenShift we should see the Operator pod coming to life and (eventually) the argocd-server, dex and other pods spin up.
 To do this, we are going to run a command with a 'watch' flag to continuousy monitor pod creation.